rorygrieve/team-topologies-notes/notes.md

 ### Importance of Long-Lived Teams
 - Teams take time to form and be effective
 - Typically two to three months
-- Adding more people to a team will reduce capacity while the new memger aclimates and the team adjusts
+- Adding more people to a team will reduce capacity while the new member acclimates and the team adjusts

 ### Team Ownership
 - Vital to achieve continuity of care of software